ASEIcode/hangman/README.md

 2. The random.choice() method was employed to choose a random word from this list of fruits.
 Assigned to the variable "word"
 3. The user is now asked to enter a single letter.
 If they enter one letter the output displays a positive message, if they enter more than one letter they receive an invalid input message

+## Milestone 3

+Created milestone_3.py

+1. check_guess() and ask_for_input function added.

+    ### Check guess:
+    Takes a single letter argument (guess) from the ask_for_input() function and checks if it is present in the current random word.
+    Calls the ask_for_input() function again if the letter is not present.
+    Prints the message "Good guess! {guess} is in the word" if it is present.

+    args: guess (string)

+    returns: incorrect guess = ask_for_input() / correct guess = end

+    ### ask_for_input()
+    Asks the user to iput a single letter.
+Validates this input and calls the function again if it fails

+2. Comments and doc strings added to keep code clear